 Go North Tour Fact Sheet

 On the one-week Go North tour, you discover Ireland's best off-the-beaten-track sites in the north of Ireland!

-- Visit the Irish-speaking town of Glencolmcille with its early Christian standing stones
+- Visit the remote landscape of Gaelic-speaking Glencolmcille and its early Christian standing stones

-- Rove Donegal's astounding peninsulas with spectacular beaches, lighthouses, and rugged headlands
+- Rove Donegal’s astounding peninsulas with spectacular beaches, rugged headlands, and tour a dramatic lighthouse

-- Revel for two nights in fun Ardara, famed for its Donegal weavers, musical pubs, and culture
+- Revel for two nights in fun Ardara, famed for its traditional Donegal tweed, woolens, music, and culture

-- Counties visited: Donegal, Antrim, Fermanagh, Louth, Meath, Dublin
+- Counties visited: Donegal, Antrim, Fermanagh, Cavan, Meath, Dublin